ANNUAL PURPLE PINKIE DAY at Chautauqua Elementary on Vashon Island

 November 19, 2015 and coming again in the Fall of 2016!!!

 Fifth grade students will be encouraged to donate $1 toward global polio eradication work, and in turn will participate in having their “pinkie” finger stained purple.
 The 150 kids contributed $900 last year.
-Over the past eight years of this project at Chautauqua, about $6,000 has been raised, enough to immunize 18,000 children.
+Over the past ten years of this project at Chautauqua, about $7,000 has been raised, enough to immunize about 20,000 children.

-One of the organizers, Gene Lipitz, commented “Chautauqua, under Doug Swan’s leadership, conducts a unique program on Polio that culminates in Purple Pinkie Day.
+One of the original organizers, Gene Lipitz, commented “Chautauqua, under Doug Swan’s leadership, conducts a unique program on Polio that culminates in Purple Pinkie Day.
 Rotary members, educators and children can be a powerful force for good in this world.
 We would love to see Vashon’s program replicated by other schools and Rotary clubs.”
-Gene is now President of the Lake Union Rotary Club and is a former Vashon Rotarian.
-His daughters Sophie and Chloe join him to organize this annual educational program.

 Rotary International is committed to fully end polio worldwide and is very close to the finish line.
 Challenges remain in areas where immunization teams can not gain access due to war, internal battles or lack of cultural acceptance….see details at www.rotary.org